English | Spanish

 You may want to consider whether he or she should restart the grade in this upcoming school year.
 This page offers resources to help you make this decision.

 For more resources on how to prepare your child for school in the fall, please visit our parent hub.
+For additional early childhood education frequently asked questions, please visit our parent FAQ page.

 What Should You Consider When Making This Decision?